mcarvalhor/pi-cooler/README.md

 ## Is my hardware compatible?

-To control a 3-volt cooler fan, you can just plug it into any appropriate free pin on the GPIO.
+To control a 3-volt cooler fan, you can just plug it into any appropriate available pin on the GPIO.
 ![Representation of the 3-volt cooler fan circuit](circuit-examples/3v-CoolerFan.png)

 To control a 5-volt cooler fan, you will also need a NPN or PNP transistor.
 ![Representation of the 5-volt cooler fan circuit](circuit-examples/5v-CoolerFan.png)

-To attach a power button, you just need a button connected into any appropriate free pin on the GPIO, just as the LEDs do.
+To attach a power button, you just need a button connected into any appropriate available pin on the GPIO, just as the LEDs do.
 ![Representation of the button circuit](circuit-examples/Button.png)
 ![Representation of the LED circuit](circuit-examples/LED.png)